osbuild/fedora-blueprints/README.md

 composer-cli compose start blueprint iso-live
 ```

+## Open Issues

+- The `kde-live.toml` blueprint can't be processed as it needs to create a directory disallowed by police: `ERROR: ManifestCreationFailed: failed to initialize osbuild manifest: the following custom directories are not allowed: ["/root/.config/gtk-3.0"]`.

 ## Format

 Generally the blueprints (found in [blueprints/](blueprints/)) are much shorter than their kickstart counterparts.
 That is because in `osbuild-composer` a lot of work is handled by the `image type`.
 It's also notable that package lists [have no excludes](https://github.com/osbuild/osbuild-composer/issues/3535) and there is [no inheritance](https://github.com/osbuild/osbuild-composer/issues/3537).
 Both these subjects are still under discussion for inclusion in `osbuild-composer`.